chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /oauth/internal/session_create

    Authenticate a user and register a web session for them.

-     request.POST must contain:

-     * *username*: the username of the user to authenticate.

-     request.POST may contain **EITHER**:

-     * *password*: the password to use with *username* against the internal password auth system.

-     * *system*: An external auth system to authenticate the user with.

-     Will return :http:statuscode:`200` with a valid session token on success, :http:statuscode:`403` if the passed credentials were invalid or it the passed *system* doesn't exist.

    :shortname: session_create
    :accesscontrol: Any Indivo UI app.